 Scotland's Winter Festivals is a unique and distinctive programme of events designed to celebrate Scotland's three national days - St Andrew's Day, Hogmanay and Burns Night.

-From toasting our patron saint on St Andrew’s Day, November 30, to Burns Night suppers on January 25, and with Hogmanay in between, Scotland’s Winter Festivals programme is designed to celebrate the spirit and fun of Scotland’s winter season, all warmed up with a range of exciting events and activity throughout the country.
+From toasting our patron saint on St Andrew’s Day, 30 November, to Burns Night on January 25, and with Hogmanay in between, Scotland’s Winter Festivals is designed to celebrate the spirit and fun of Scotland’s winter season, all warmed up, with a range of exciting events and activity throughout the country.

 EventScotland, part of VisitScotland, manages the Scotland’s Winter Festivals event fund.

-If you would like to discuss the Scotland’s Winter Festivals fund and a potential future application, there are a number of ways to get in touch.
+If you would like to discuss the fund and a potential future application, there are a number of ways to get in touch.
 If you have received Scotland’s Winter Festivals funding before and have an allocated Event Manager then you should get in touch with them to discuss support in the first instance.
-If you have not been supported in the past you should get in touch with Rhona Corscadden, Senior Event Manager, on 0131 472 2313 to discuss whether or not your event may be eligible for support.
+If you have not received support previously you should get in touch with Rhona Corscadden, Senior Event Manager, on 0131 472 2313 to discuss whether or not your event may be eligible for support.
 If Rhona is not available, any of the Event Managers within the team are also able to discuss the funding opportunity.